sagnik3788/FlowCD/README.md

 #  FlowCD

-A lightweight GitOps controller for Kubernetes clusters inspired by Pipecd.
+A lightweight GitOps controller for Kubernetes clusters inspired by Argo CD.

 ## Features